shuai-xu/flink/docs/dev/table/catalog.md

 To query Hive data with `HiveCatalog`, users have to use Flink's `batch` mode by either using `BatchTableEnvironment` in Table APIs or setting `execution.type` as `batch` in Flink SQL Cli.

-Note that currently `HiveCatalog` only offers capabilities of reading Hive metastore metadata, including databases, tables, table partitions, simple data types, table stats, and table columns stats.
+Note that currently `HiveCatalog` only offers capabilities of reading Hive metastore metadata, including databases, tables, table partitions, simple data types, and table and column stats.
 Other meta-objects read and write capabilities are under either experiment or active development.

 Also note that currently only registering `HiveCatalog` through Table APIs allows users to customize their `HiveConf` with additional Hive connection parameters.
 Users need to make sure Flink can connect to their Hive metastore within their environment.